SpontanCombust/w3stringsx/README.md

 ---

-Script meant to be an alternative CLI frontend for w3strings encoder, providing additional functionalities to make working with localized Witcher 3 content easier and faster.
+Script that can be used as an alternative CLI frontend for w3strings encoder while also providing additional functionalities to make working with localized Witcher 3 content easier and faster.

 w3stringsx is able to work with the regular form of the CSV file.
 It is however also capable of reading non-standard data format, which is explained later in this document.